How To Motivate Your Church Volunteers – We Can Do It!

 Each church volunteer is an individual and they may respond differently to a range of motivating factors.

-Whether you need Sunday school workers, youth helpers or welcome staff, Volunteer Rocket is my #1 recommended training resource on how to gain, train and retain church volunteers.
+Whether you need Sunday school workers, youth helpers or welcome staff, Church Fuel is my #1 recommended training resource on how to gain, train and retain church volunteers.

 Now let’s take a quick look at nine smart strategies to motivate your church volunteers:

-As obvious as this sounds, when was the last time you said thank you to your volunteers?
+As obvious as this sounds, when did you last say thank you to your volunteers?

 If their efforts are not being recognized, they’re more likely to ditch the cause and become less and less available.